-BSAP segment and objectives MSFD Descriptor and criteria Primary link Hazardous substances Concentration of hazardous substances close to natural levels Healthy wildlife D8 Concentrations of contaminants D8C1 Within coastal and territorial and beyond territorial waters, the concentration of contaminants do not exceed the threshold values.
-Secondary link Hazardous substancesFish safe to eat D9 Contaminants in fish and seafood D9C1 The level of contaminants in edible tissues (muscle, liver, roe, flesh or other soft parts, as appropriate) of seafood (including fish, crustaceans, molluscs, echinoderms, seaweed and other marine plants) caught or harvested in the wild (excluding fin-fish from mariculture) does not exceed the priority substances list in directive 2013/39/EU
+BSAP segment and objectives MSFD Descriptor and criteria Primary link Hazardous substances Concentration of hazardous substances close to natural levels.
+Healthy wildlife.
+D8 Concentrations of contaminants D8C1 Within coastal and territorial and beyond territorial waters, the concentration of contaminants do not exceed the threshold values.
+Secondary link Hazardous substances • Fish safe to eat.
+D9 Contaminants in fish and seafood D9C1 The level of contaminants in edible tissues (muscle, liver, roe flesh or other soft parts, a appropriate) of seafood (including fish, crustaceans, mollusce echinoderms, seaweed and other marine plants) caught of harvested in the wild (excluding fin-fish from mariculture) does not exceed the threshold values.